czl9707/notes-n-writings/Python Async Tests.md

 ================= 1 passed, 5 subtests passed in 5.01s ================
 ```

 This approach is becoming solid.
-Tests are running concurrently within same process, and we not retain most of the benefits from the framework, while the cost is some boilerplate required for each parent test.
+Tests run concurrently within same process, and we retain most of the benefits from the framework, while the cost is some boilerplate required for each parent test.

 ## pytest-asyncio-concurrent

-The solution above is functional, but still not ideal.
-Subtests are not first-class citizen in pytest, and we need the boiltemplate in pretty much every parent test function.
-To reduce the boiltemplate and make `subtests` have same display in pytest, I built a plugin to bridge the gap.
+The solution described above functions effectively, but still suboptimal.
+Subtests are not first-class citizen in pytest, and the boilplate is required in every parent test function.
+To minimize the boilplate and eliminate the appearance of `subtests`, I built a plugin to bridge the gap.

-[pytest-asyncio-concurrent](https://github.com/czl9707/pytest-asyncio-concurrent) is meant for allowing async tests to run concurrently while providing granular concurrency control.
+[pytest-asyncio-concurrent](https://github.com/czl9707/pytest-asyncio-concurrent) is designed to enable async tests to run concurrently while providing granular concurrency control.

 ```python
 @pytest.mark.asyncio_concurrent(group="my_system")